la2050/archive/_projects/2014/the-pathway.md

   Which area(s) of LA does your project benefit?:
     - San Fernando Valley
-  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County) How will your project impact the LA2050 “Live” metrics?:
+    - Healthcare access
+    - Number of households below the self-sufficiency standard
+    - >-
+      Percentage of residents receiving coordinated healthcare services (Dream Metric)
+    - >-
+      Allows patients to live healthier and through our holistic approche become self-sustaining members of the community
   impact_metrics: >-
     MEND has become a recognized leader in providing basic services to only households below the self-sufficiency standard.
 A holistic Health Clinic